-Cyclones present an indisputable risk to the Port of Port Hedland which include but are not limited to injury, loss of life and damage to port infrastructure leading to significant financial implications.
-The objective of this procedure is to have in place appropriate measures to minimise the potential adverse effects of a tropical cyclone impact to the Port of Port Hedland.
+Cyclones pose a significant threat to the Port of Port Hedland, with potential consequences including injury, loss of life, and damage to port infrastructure, resulting in substantial financial implications.
+The purpose of this procedure is to establish effective measures to minimize the adverse effects of a tropical cyclone impact on the Port of Port Hedland, ensuring the safety of personnel, assets, and operations.